wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

-    (2) A person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, or a fine not exceeding $500,000, or both.
+    (2) A person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years, or a fine not exceeding $500,000, or both.

-    Section 13E: inserted, on 20 November 2007, by [section 13][175] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+    Section 13E: inserted, on 20 November 2007, by [section 13][176] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

+    Section 13E(2): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Extraterritorial jurisdiction